jirapatearthl/getNNUnet/README.md

 Please used "getNNUnet.py" and import getNNUNet2ONNX

-# Save modified nnUNET pretrained model to custom architecture (with example)
+# Save modified nnUNET pretrained model to custom architecture (using modifyNNUNET)

 Please used "modiNNUNET.py" and import modifyNNUNET